GlacioHack/xdem/doc/source/qgis_plugin.md

 `````

-**QGIS** is an open soucre GIS, geographic information system.
+**QGIS** is an open source GIS, geographic information system.
 This software allows users to view and process geospatial data in order to extract information from it.
 Available on all platforms, QGIS offers a wide range of processing options.
 To supplement the basic functionality, extensions can be added, known as plugins.
-These are small modules that connect to the main software and communicate with it througth a python API.
+These are small modules that connect to the main software and communicate with it through a python API.

 ```{important}
 The QGIS plugin is a recent feature!
 Its interface and install process are subject to change depending on feedback for future releases.